jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/5-Control/README.md

 * Kinematic model parameters;
 * Actuator constraints;
 * Implementation of kinematic models and polynomial curve fitting in C++.

+#### Lesson 3: Model Predictive Control
+* Forming trajectory tracking as an optimisation problem;
+* Defining cost functions w.r.t. feasibility, comfort, and efficiency constraints;
+* Realising estimated trajectories and computing their cost;
+* Obtaining the lowest-cost trajectory with automatic differentiation;
+* Using MPC controllers for vehicle trajectory tracking in C++.

 ### Material